 - Click Continue.
 The firmware process should continue successfully.

 My Signals doesn’t work after I ran the firmware update.
-The screen has dashes in each quadrant.
+The screen has three dashes in each quadrant.

-The dashes on the screen indicate that firmware update did not complete or the update process interrupted.
+The dashes on the screen indicate that firmware update did not complete or the update process was interrupted.
 Here’s what to do:

-- Once your Signals reads INPT PWR, plug it back into power and restart the ThermoWorks BBQ app.
+- Once your Signals reads INPT PWR, plug it back into power and restart the ThermoWorks app.

 - The firmware update process will begin again.

 Signals uses extra power when its alarms are sounding.
 Placing Signals directly on a hot surface can also decrease battery life.
-(Signals thermometer hardware should not directly exposed to temperatures about 122°F or the plastic housing may melt.)
+(Signals thermometer hardware should not directly exposed to temperatures above 122°F or the plastic housing may melt.)

 Important: Signals will not fully charge (or charge at all) with a standard 5-volt USB adapter.
 Please ensure you are using the 12-volt adapter that accompanied your Signals.
 It reads “Use only with Signals” on its back.